gonoph/openshift-cns-demo/README.md

 The inventory is in `inventory/demo` and it contains all the hosts for the demo, currently configured for AWS EC2 with one small dns VM, ond 3 4 core VMs (master + two nodes).

-# Important inventory variables

-1. `ansible_user` - the initial `ansible_user` for the VMs (ec2 is normally NOT root).
-2. `private_ip_start` - the start address for the hosts in the ec2 group (so we can have static addresses across boots).
-3. `ec2_mynetworks` - list of networks/hosts to allow access to the demo EC2 VMs
-4. `ec2_ami_image` - the EC2 ami image, currently using the Fedora 27 Atomic
-   image, you may need to update it.
-5. `ec2_instance_type` - the ec2 instance type, currently the dns server needs
-   t2.micro, and the OCP VMs use m4.large
-6. `storage_routes` - This is used to add entries to the hosts file.
-It's most useful without dns, and running in the bootstrap container.

 # Getting Help